cdktf/cdktf-provider-cloudflare/docs/accessRule.java.md

 - *Type:* java.lang.String

 The configuration target.

 You must set the target to `ip` when specifying an IP address in the rule.
+Available values: "ip".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/access_rule#target AccessRule#target}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/access_rule#target AccessRule#target}

 ---